-It is advised not to keep the idol or photo of Lord Hanuman facing South East as they have a tendency to combine with agni (South East is Agni's direction) which is not considered good according to Vastu Shastra.
+3. It is advised not to keep the idol or photo of Lord Hanuman facing the southeast direction as they have a tendency to combine with Agni or fire (southeast is Agni's direction) which is not considered good according to Vastu Shastra.
 His idol should be placed in the north east.

-8. Shiva is often prayed in the form of a linga in Indian houses and it is advised to place the idol in the north direction.
+8. Shiva is often prayed in the form of a Linga in Indian houses and it is advised to place the idol in the north direction.